Fabian1337/pysftp/docs/cookbook.rst

-and call get and put, dealing with not only paramiko but Python's own ``os`` and ``stat`` modules and writing tests *(many code snippets on the net are incomplete and don't account for edge cases)* pysftp supplies a complete library for dealing with all 3.
+and call get and put, dealing with not only paramiko but Python's own ``os`` and ``stat`` modules and writing tests *(many code snippets on the net are incomplete and don't account for edge cases)* pysftp supplies a complete library for dealing with all three.
 Leaving you to focus on your primary task.

 Paramiko also tries very hard to stay true to Python's ``os`` module, which means sometimes, things are weird or a bit too low level.
 We think paramiko's